 Queen Mary 2 berthed at Cowper Wharf, Woolloomooloo

-The Cunard passenger liner Queen Mary 2, which visits Sydney every February on its annual world cruise, is the largest vessel to enter Sydney Harbour.
+The Cunard passenger liner Queen Mary 2, which visits Sydney every February on its annual world cruise, was the largest vessel to enter Sydney Harbour before 2019.
 At the time of her construction in 2003, Queen Mary 2 was the longest, widest and tallest passenger ship ever built, and with a gross tonnage of 148,528 tonnes, was also the largest.
 She no longer holds this distinction after the construction of Royal Caribbean International's 154,407 tonne Freedom of the Seas in April 2006.
 Queen Mary 2 is too large to berth at the Overseas Passenger Terminal, and must tie up at the Navy's Cowper Wharf, Woolloomooloo, or anchor in the harbour off Bradleys Head.

 The 118,000-tonne ore carrier Iron Pacific is the biggest vessel to birth at the Overseas Passenger Terminal at Circular Quay.
 P&O Cruises' Star Princess was the biggest passenger ship to arrive in Australia when it made its inaugural visit to Australia in November 2003, and remains the largest passenger liner to berth at the Overseas Passenger Terminal.